immutable/imx-core-sdk/README.md

 ### Contract Requests

-[TODO] add description about how imx is built on starkex
+Immutable X is built as a ZK-rollup in partnership with StarkWare.
+We chose the ZK-rollups because it is the only solution capable of scale without compromise.
+This means whenever you mint or trade an NFT on Immutable X, you pay zero gas, and the validity of all transactions are directly enforced by Ethereum’s security using zero-knowledge proofs -- the first “layer 2” for NFTs on Ethereum.

-[TODO] add example of a singular contract call
+[TODO - add example of a singular contract call]

 ### Workflows